Overview

 Accreditation

-The Nuclear Medicine Technology program is fully accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology and graduates are eligible to take the ARRT and the NMTCB examinations.
-Graduate achievement data is an indicator of program effectiveness, demonstrating the extent to which a program achieves its goals.
+The Midlands Technical College Nuclear Medicine Technology program is accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology and graduates are eligible to take the ARRT and the NMTCB examinations.

 Joint Review Committee on Educational Programs in Nuclear Medicine Technology